santanen/simple_backup/README.md

 2. Be careful with slashes `/` in the directory listings etc. I should have added a bit more automatic prettyfying in the scripts...
 3. I use rolling backups on a daily basis and on top of that weekly and monthly snapshots.
 Thus I have always approx 4 months of pretty decent backups available.

+##Disclaimer
+Simple_backup comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions.
+See the GNU General Public Licence for details.